Learn. Act. Reflect. (Repeat)

 For more information, contact Jerry Fredrickson .

-Interfaith Conference of Greater Milwaukee is an organization of leaders and members of 13 religions.
-We meet to make friends, educate ourselves and others and work together for social justice.
+Founded in 1970, Interfaith Conference of Greater Milwaukee is a nonprofit organization through which the regional leaders and adherents of 22 faiths and denominations: dialogue to build relationships; counter hate and fear with programming that fosters understanding, tolerance, and friendship; and work together on social issues to help create a better society for everyone.
+We meet to make friends, educate ourselves and others, and work together for social justice.
 Interfaith supports the CROP (Communities Responding to Overcome Poverty) Walk, Amazing Faith Dinners, Ground for Hope-Wisconsin, Interfaith Annual Luncheon, Interfaith Day at Miller Park, March Speaker Series and more.

 Milwaukee Innercity Congregations Allied for Hope (MICAH) is a multi-faith social justice organizing group.
 We work on major issues to improve the lives of people in Milwaukee, including: